DanB91/dcpu/README.md

 * **dcpu-fmt**: This tool formats DCPU source files according to some predefined styling rules.

-Graphical tools:

-* **dcpu-ide**: This is a graphical DCPU code editor and debugger.
-  It runs a Go webserver as backend and serves the application as a web app.
-  The server mediates dcpu related commands between the front-end and the dcpu toolchain in this repository.

 Packages:

 * **parser**: This holds a package that parses assembly source and turns it